-Under the other IPCC emission scenarios which assume progressively increasing levels of controls, average rates of increase in global mean temperature over the next century are estimated to be about 0.2°C per decade (Scenario B), just above 0.1°C per decade (Scenario C) and about 0.1°C per decade (Scenario D) The results are illustrated in Figure 9, with the Business-as-Usual case shown for comparison Only the best-estimate of the temperature rise is shown in each case
+5.1.6 Under the other IPCC emission scenarios which assume progressively increasing levels of controls, average rates of increase in global-mean temperature over the next century are estimated to be about 0.2°C per decade (Scenario B), just above 0.1°C per decade (Scenario C) and about 0.1°C per decade (Scenario D).
+The results are illustrated below with the Business-as-Usual case for comparison.
+Only the best-estimate of the temperature rise is shown in each case.